Estimates of Dirichlet heat kernel for symmetric Markov processes: Analysis on

 (See \cite[Corollary 9.7]{MR0400406}.)
 The renewal function $V$ of the ascending ladder-height process $H$ is defined as

 then $V(x)=0$ if $x<0$ and $V$ is non-decreasing.
 Also $V$ is subadditive (see \cite[p.74]{MR1406564}), that is,

 and $V(\infty)=\infty$.
-Since resolvent measures of $Z^d_t$ are absolutely continuous, it follows from \cite[Theorem 2]{MR573292} that $V(x)$ is absolutely continuous and harmonic on $(0,\infty)$ for the process $Z_t^d$.
+Since {the distribution of $Z^d_t$ is absolutely continuous for every $t>0$ the resolvent measures of $Z^d_t$ as well}, (see \cite[Theorem 6]{MR0341626}), it follows by \cite[Theorem 2]{MR573292} that $V(x)$ is absolutely continuous and harmonic on $(0,\infty)$ for the process $Z_t^d$.
 Also, $V^\prime$ is a positive harmonic function for $Z_t^d$ on $(0,\infty)$, hence $V$ is actually (strictly) increasing.

 For $r>0$, define Pruitt's function $h(r)=\int_{\R^d} \(1 \wedge {|z|^2}r^{-2}\)\nu(dz)$ (e.g., see \cite {MR632968}).
 By \cite[Corollary 3]{2013arXiv1305.0976B} and \cite[Proposition 2.4]{BGR1} (see also \cite[p.74]{MR1406564}), we first note that